thiagosantos1/PyTorchZeroToAll/README.md

 When your data have different lengths for each input string.
 If you using batch, that become a problem.

 The solution is to create padding for each vector, based on the length of the longest one

+# LSTM

+As we know, when predicting a word that deppends on a very long sequence of words, we get the problem of gradiente vashing, a very common problem with deep learning and RNN.

+Solution ?
+LSTM cell

+It basically replaces the RNN cell.

+It's basically more matrix, and more complicaded.

+You also add gates, which you can think as a layer.
+LSTM cell them is basically a NN and it's defirentiable

+* GOAL

+The goal is to learn what to learn and memorize and what to forget